 (3) Upon request, a registrant shall furnish to Division or Board copies of documentation certifying proper calibration of test equipment used.

-6.03 Medical Clearance Requirements/Clients Under 18 Years of Age
+6.03 Medical Evaluation Requirements/Clients Under 18 Years of Age

 6.04 Cancellation of Sale